 - community health worker/educator

-- environmental health technician
+- environmental health educator and advocate

 - prevention outreach specialist